 Interested in both the U.S. media and the mass media in China, where Dr. Wu is from, she is also delving into cross-cultural comparisons.

-Dr. Wu is the author of the forthcoming book, "Entertainment and Politics in Contemporary China" (Palgrave Macmillan, September 2017).
+Dr. Wu is the author of "Entertainment and Politics in Contemporary China" (Palgrave Macmillan, September 2017).
 She has shared her diverse research interests in many conference presentations, peer-reviewed journal publications and book chapters, in addition to her classroom teaching.
 She teaches a series of courses in media studies, including media literacy, media technologies and public policy, and mass media in contemporary society.

 Industry Expertise (4)